AxisCommunications/acap-native-sdk-examples/object-detection-yolov5/README.md

 1. Retrieve parameters using the
 [Parameter API](https://developer.axis.com/acap/api/native-sdk-api/#parameter-api).
+2. Select a resolution from vdo dependent on the neural network resolution and use a resolution that has the same aspect ratio as the native aspect ratio.
-2. Start a thread for continuously fetching frames with [Video capture API (VDO)](https://developer.axis.com/acap/api/native-sdk-api/#video-capture-api-vdo).
+[Video capture API (VDO)](https://developer.axis.com/acap/api/native-sdk-api/#video-capture-api-vdo).
 3. Create two Larod jobs with
 [Machine learning API (Larod)](https://developer.axis.com/acap/api/native-sdk-api/#machine-learning-api-larod):
     - Pre-processing job.
+(Only created if needed)
     - Model inference job.
 4. Setup the style of bounding boxes using the [Bounding Box API](https://developer.axis.com/acap/api/native-sdk-api/#bounding-box-api).